 - Set up First Aid and Certification class for Fall Coaches. - Generate Purchase Orders for medical supplies for next year. - Review the Substance policies and make any changes to student athlete handbook, coaches' handbook, and permission forms.
-(It is a requirement of the CIAC that each school athletic department have a substance policy).
-See substance policy in this handbook. - Distribute the Emergency Action Plan (EAP) to principals, nurses, custodians, and security staff for review and get feedback. - Update the Emergency Action Plan for next year.
+(It is a requirement of the CIAC that each school athletic department have a substance policy.
+See substance policy in this handbook.) - Distribute the Emergency Action Plan (EAP) to principals, nurses, custodians, and security staff for review and get feedback.
+(See example Emergency Action Plan in this handbook.) - Update the Emergency Action Plan for next year.